 - Read our full VSP Individual Vision Plan review

-2. EyeMed: part of a big network of providers
+2. EyeMed: Part of a big network of eye health providers

 Specialist vision care insurer EyeMed is responsible for one of the largest doctor networks in vision care, and is also backed by the world’s largest eyewear company.
 Of course those reasons alone aren't enough to feature it in our guide to the best vision insurance companies, but EyeMed’s eye care policies are well thought out and start at very affordable premiums.